novacoin-project/novacoin/mingw64_deps/README.md

     sudo apt install python3-pip
     pip3 install cmake

-Unpack compiler binaries to suitable directory and ensure that /bin directory is mentioned in your PATH.
+Unpack compiler binaries to suitable directory (/opt is preferred) and ensure that its /bin subdirectory is mentioned in your PATH.
 You will also need to add /home/user/.local/bin to PATH as well.

 ## Setting up